Core Ownaudio.Core API Reference

 AudioStreamInfo

-Information about an audio stream.
+Information about an audio stream from a decoder.

 Property Type Description